jfclere/mod_cluster_adapter/README.md

 # mod_cluster_adapter
 module to replace mod_proxy_cluster modules and use mod_balancer logic
-# to build (use an httpd trunk installation
+# to build (use an httpd trunk installation)
-o apxs -c mod_cluster_adapter.c to build and install: home/jfclere/APACHE/bin/apxs -i -a -c mod_cluster_adapter.c
+apxs -c mod_cluster_adapter.c to build. apxs -i -a -c mod_cluster_adapter.c to install.